From Scratch to Emacs, The Adventurous Configurator’s Handbook

 installed and readied, our vessel for navigating the YAML seas, we now link it with every YAML file we encounter during our journey.

-(require 'yaml-mode)
+require 'yaml-mode)

-(add-to-list 'auto-mode-alist '("\\.ya?ml\\'" . yaml-mode))
+('auto-mode-alist '("\\.ya?ml\\'" . yaml-mode)) (add-to-list

 One of the quirks of our YAML sea is the importance of proper indentation.
 But worry not!
 We’ve equipped our ship with an auto-indenting feature.
 Whenever you press the enter key (C-m